 shit non-existent, and despite it being fairly quiet, we couldn’t find them.

 First up, Manta is amazing.
 Such a fun yet strangely peaceful ride!
 Journey To Atlantis is also pretty awesome, with some unexpected twists.
 And Kraken is a very high but fairly average rollercoaster, but I liked it.
 After looking through some of the aquariums, we decided to be controversial and watch the Shamu show.
-In actual fact, I found it really entertaining, and they appear to be treated well.
+In actual fact, I found it really entertaining, however I still feel a bit uncomfortable about it.
 I’ll talk about that more in the next post.

 After having the penguin ride break down while we were in the middle of their freezing cold enclosure, FOR TEN MINUTES, we went to see the dolphin show, which we both much preferred to Shamu – it’s more fast-paced and isn’t all about the dolphins.